jasl8r/sciencefair/rules.md

 These items above should be clearly shown on your display board.
 Also, don’t forget to display your resources.
 <br>
 <br>

-#### <u>DEMONSTRATION PROJECT (All Grades, K - 4)</u>

-For this project, you will choose a Scientific Law or Principle and demonstrate how it works.
-As part of your visual presentation, you must have a physical demonstration that proves the law or principle that you have chosen.
-A physical demonstration is when you have objects with you and use them to show something to your audience.
-Your demonstration should be directly related to the mathematical formula(s) that represent the law or principle.

-Your oral and visual presentation should have the following parts:

-* Description – What is the Scientific Law or Principle?
-Describe it in detail.
-Where in life do we experience it?
-* History – Who discovered it?
-How was it first used by people?
-How is it used today by people?
-Has it changed since being discovered?
-* Mathematical Formula – What mathematical formula(s) represents it?
-What do the variables represent?
-What happens when you change the value of a variable in the formula?
-* Physical Demonstration – Give a demonstration showing how it works.
-Explain and show what happens when you change the value of a variable like you did in the mathematical formula.
-* Conclusion – Tell how your demonstration proved the Scientific Law or Principle.
-How is it important to people?
-How does it affect our lives?

-An example of a mathematical formula is F=MxA where F, M, and A are variables.
-The variables represent things.
-For this formula, F=Force, M=Mass, and A=Acceleration.
-The x means multiplication.
-Your demonstration may show what happens to the Force if you change the Mass; assuming the Acceleration stays the same.

-Be sure your display board has each of the items listed above on it.
-You may also have pictures, graphs, and other things to help you make a nice visual presentation.

 <br>
 #### <u>EXPERIMENTAL PROJECT (All Grades, K - 4)</u>